 It’s easy to understand why a poet would get known for one type of poem more than another more abundant type if the scarcer type is typically shorter: they’re easier to quote and anthologize.
 And I guess I’ll carry on with the skewing by giving more space to a shorter poem.
 Here’s one I found especially pretty:

 Spring PoolsI have to say first that I know from the meter “flowers” needs to be pronounced “flours,” which sounds more elegant to me somehow.
 (Knowledge of meter makes a difference!)
 I like the casual rhyme scheme: the rhymes come sometimes one line after another (reflect/defect) and sometimes in alternation (shiver/gone/river/on).
 That changing pace seems to suit the walk of a contemplative man through the winter woods.
 The poem has no elevated vocabulary as a poem from a century earlier would have had.
 But in the context, common words seem to take up meaning into the very shapes of the sounds.
 “Chill” and “shiver” sound cold with their sibilants and short “i” sounds.
 (Say “shiver” and “river” and tell me the first one doesn’t sound colder.)
-And while all of the first lines portray a picture in whites and lights colors, doesn’t line 6 suddenly sound darker with its “oo” and long “o” sounds?
+And while all of the first lines portray a picture in whites and light colors, doesn’t line 6 suddenly sound darker with its “oo” and long “o” sounds?
 I think Frost, despite his name and the topic of his most famous poem, would be happy in summer woods as well.
-But I like his warning to the trees to think twice.
+But I like his warning to the trees to think twice during the winter.
 Don’t be hasty, as Treebeard would say.
 Let these fresh pools and the delicate flowers beside them, in them, and under them have their day and show us their picture.
 Plus, I like any celebration of life and color during winter instead of portraying it in the old, tired way as dead and gray.

 These pools that, though in forests, still reflect